-Polyunsaturated and monounsaturated fat are unsaturated fats.
-They may help lower your blood cholesterol level when used in place of saturated fat in your diet.
-Research shows that substituting saturated fats with unsaturated fats helps cholesterol levels.
-Ask your Registered Dietitian Nutritionist (RDN) about taking a dietary supplement with plant sterols and stanols to help lower your cholesterol level.
+Polyunsaturated and monounsaturated fat Consume plant-based foods, which are your only source of soluble fiber.
+In the stomach, are unsaturated fats.
+They may help lower your blood cholesterol level when used in soluble fibers helps to lower your unhealthy place of saturated fat in your diet.
+Research cholesterol. shows that substituting saturated fats with Rich sources of soluble fiber include unsaturated fats helps cholesterol levels.
+Ask asparagus, brussels sprouts, sweet potatoes, your Registered Dietitian Nutritionist (RDN) turnips, apricots, mangoes, oranges, legumes, about taking a dietary supplement with barley, oats and oat bran.
+Eat at least fiveplant sterols and stanols to help lower your to-10 grams of soluble fiber each day.
+As cholesterol level. you increase your fiber intake gradually, also increase the amount of water you drink.
+Limit the amount of cholesterol This helps prevent constipation.
+If you have you eat to less than 200 difficulty achieving this goal, ask your RDN about fiber laxatives.

-Limit the amount of cholesterol you eat to less than 200 milligrams per day
+milligrams per day